Firefox

 Screenshot of webpage

-As an alternative, you can use the screenshot button in the developer tools, which can be added through the developer tools Settings menu, under the Available Toolbox Buttons section.
+You can also use the screenshot button in the developer tools, which can be added through the developer tools Settings menu, under the Available Toolbox Buttons section.
 The settings for the developer tools are accessible through the three horizontal dots located at the top right of the developer tools pane.

 Xwayland